luciendgolden/llms4pm-ft/README.md

 ## Google Colab Notebook

-A Google Colab notebook is provided to demonstrate how to fine-tune large language models for process mining tasks.
-The notebook includes step-by-step instructions and code snippets to guide users through the fine-tuning process.
+A Google Colab notebook is provided to demonstrate the ICL (in-context learning) approach and fine-tuning.

 The notebook can be accessed here: